Lomynabz/airbnb-clone-project/README.md

 - Oversee project timeline, scope, and resource allocation.
 - Coordinate between team members to ensure alignment on goals and deliverables.
 - Manage risks, resolve blockers, and track progress using tools like Jira or Trello.
-- Communicate updates to stakeholders and ensure milestones are met. <br>
+- Communicate updates to stakeholders and ensure milestones are met.

 **Contribution to Success:** The Project Manager ensures the project stays on track, within budget, and meets deadlines, enabling the team to deliver a cohesive app by facilitating collaboration and resolving conflicts efficiently.